-(C) Longitudinal dunes (D) Star dunes Fig 11.7: Types of Dunes o Large pyramidal or star shaped dunes with three or more sinuous radiating ridges from central peak sand.
+(C) Longitudinal dunes (D) Star dunes Fig 14.7: Types of Dunes

-- 4. Longitudinal or Seif Dune: - o large (kms in length, ~ one km wide) linear forms parallel to the strong persistent winds - o formed in dry subtropical deserts with irregular sand supply - o separated by lag gravel - o whaleback: a ridge of coarse sand left in the path of a migrating longitudinal dune - 5.
+- o with stronger winds they evolve into barchans - o usually occur on beaches, floodplain alluvium or erodible sandy bedrock rather than in dry deserts - 4.
+Longitudinal or Seif Dune: - o large (kms in length, ~ one km wide) linear forms parallel to the strong persistent winds - o formed in dry subtropical deserts with irregular sand supply - o separated by lag gravel - o whaleback: a ridge of coarse sand left in the path of a migrating longitudinal dune - 5.
 Star Dune: